aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/2d-barcodes/aztec-barcodes/_index.md

 ***Aspose.BarCode for .NET*** supports a special generation mode to create *Aztec Code* barcodes with a structured append.
 This mode allows combining up to 26 *Aztec Code* barcodes.
 To enable this generation mode, it is necessary to initialize the following properties:
 -	[*StructuredAppendBarcodesCount*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/aztecparameters/structuredappendbarcodescount/) – the number of barcodes to be combined (value from 1 to 26)
 -	[*StructuredAppendBarcodeId*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/aztecparameters/structuredappendbarcodeid/) – the position of a barcode in the set (value from 1 to StructuredAppendBarcodesCount)
 -	[*StructuredAppendFileId*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/aztecparameters/structuredappendfileid/) – an optional field that must be the same in all symbols that make up the message.
 It should not contain spaces.
+Barcodes with different *StructuredAppendFileId* values will not be combined during recognition.

 The following code sample shows how to enable the *Structured Append* mode.